mt3000/Information-Mechanics/README.md

 This repository contains resources and scripts used to generate figures for the following Master's thesis and publication.

-  The Mechanics of CNN Filtering with Rectification Liam Frija-Altarac 2025
+  The Mechanics of CNN Filtering with Rectification, Liam Frija-Altarac 2025

   [Thesis 2026](https://www.matthewtoews.com/thesis/Thesis_Liam_Frija-Altarac_2025.pdf "Arxiv")